GSA-TTS/identity-handbook/_articles/statuspage-process.md

 determine uptime of `secure.login.gov` and `login.gov` may produce a false positive alarm and mark us as down.

-In the case of a false positive we can update StatusPage to reflect uptime
+In the case of a false positive we can update StatusPage to reflect accurate uptime.
-accurately:

 * Verify that traffic levels and availability were normal during the time in question